greenpeace/planet4-docker-compose/README.md

 The first time this is run on your local environment, the container bootstraps the installation via composer, and after around 30 seconds the nginx and php-fpm services will be ready.
 When you see the line `Starting nginx service` you can navigate to: [http://test.planet4.dev](http://test.planet4.dev) and edit repository files directly in `./persistence/app/wp-content/plugins` or `./persistence/app/wp-content/themes`

+### Database access with phpmyadmin

+Browsing to [http://localhost:8080](http://localhost:8080) shows a [phpmyadmin](https://hub.docker.com/r/phpmyadmin/phpmyadmin/) login interface.
+Enter the user values from `db.env` to login and view or edit database contents as required.

 ## Environment variables